Please choose a different web browser.

 Why does my license file open with TextEdit (or other program)?

-• Make sure the filename is "Your Name.miralicense" (the extension must be "miralicense")
+• Verify the filename is "Your Name.miralicense"

-• In the Get Info window that should have a appeared you will see a section called "Open With"
+• In the Get Info window that should have appeared you will see a section called "Open With"

 • In the pop-up menu under the "Open With" heading, make sure to select "miraRCD"